 You Ain’t Gotta Lie – I (Love Myself)

 This is the final phase: the four corners of the cocoon have collided ; a Butterfly is born.
 This is the conclusion: starting the album by “Every Nigga Is A Star” and adjusting the often misunderstood definition for this word, “nigga” with “NEGUS”.

 Staying true to yourself and loving yourself shall help in dogs days.

-To Pimp A Butterfly is one of the greatest achievement in the Hip Hop original culture: a conscious message of peace, love and justice
+To Pimp A Butterfly is one of the greatest achievements in the Hip Hop original culture: a conscious message of peace, love and justice.